rauschma/markcheck/README.md

 * **Works for most programming languages:** The only requirement is that there is a shell command that runs text files with the language’s code.
 See [`demo/demo-bash.md`](demo/demo-bash.md?plain=1) for an example of testing a programming language that Markcheck has no built-in support for.

-* **Successfully used in a big project:** I tested almost all of the code shown in my book [“JavaScript for impatient programmers”](https://exploringjs.com/impatient-js/).
-Its PDF has 639 pages.
+* **Successfully used in a big project:** I tested almost all of the code shown in my book [“Exploring JavaScript”](https://exploringjs.com/js/).
+Its PDF has 687 pages.

 * **Provides versatile tools for checking code:** Human readers of the published Markdown never see the complexity that is occasionally needed to make code blocks testable.
 These are some of the tools at our disposal – they can all be used from within Markdown files:
   * Check stderr and/or stdout.